oatpp/oatpp-protobuf/README.md

 Protobuf messages integration with oatpp object-mapping framework.

-Now you can use protobuf messages as a regular oatpp DTOs!
+Now you can use protobuf messages as regular oatpp DTOs!

 More about Oat++: